smolgroot/smolgroot.github.io/about.md

 **#CryptoSumiE** is an **ON-GOING** project.

 It is deeply inspired by the crypto community, where trading is all about emotion.
-The collection starts in the late 2022 bear market, and aims to bring some zen vibes to chart candles lovers.
+The collection starts during the 2022 bear market, and aims to bring some zen vibes to chart candles lovers.

 With a very simple aestetic, Crypto-Sumi-E use a basic color palette, in the respect of the japanese sumi-e painting movement.